sunshowers-code/rust-cli-recommendations/src/cli-parser.md

 ## Alternatives to clap

-* [argh](https://github.com/google/argh): Actively maintained, but [targets the Fuchsia OS](https://github.com/google/argh/issues/3#issuecomment-581144934) rather than Unix platforms, so it's missing several crucial features.
+* [argh](https://github.com/google/argh): Actively maintained, and has an explicit goal of being small and quick to compile.
+However, it [follows Fuchsia OS conventions](https://github.com/google/argh/issues/3#issuecomment-581144934) rather than Unix ones, so it's missing several crucial features from a Unix perspective.
 * [pico-args](https://github.com/RazrFalcon/pico-args): Zero dependencies, quick to compile, and negligible impact on binary size.
 Does not include help generation, derive support, or as many config flags as clap.
 A great choice for really simple applications.
 * [gumdrop](https://crates.io/crates/gumdrop): a simple argument parser with derive support.
 Somewhat less popular than clap, and doesn't support deserializing directly to domain types (clap [does](https://github.com/clap-rs/clap/blob/v3.0.6/examples/derive_ref/README.md#arg-types)).

-* Writing your own by hand: you *should not* do this because there are a number of surprising footguns around argument parsing.
-Instead, use a simple parser like pico-args.
+## Writing your own parser by hand

+You *should not* write your own parser completely by hand.
+Instead, most cases are better served by a simple parser like [pico-args](https://github.com/RazrFalcon/pico-args)).

+If you must write a parser by hand, consider basing it on the [lexopt](https://docs.rs/lexopt/latest/lexopt/) lexer.
+Be sure to handle all the [standard conventions for Unix CLIs](https://github.com/google/argh/issues/3#issuecomment-581144181).